 The groupset brand and the number of gears dictate the type of chain you need.
 In general, as the number of gears increases, the spacing between the cogs shrinks and so the chain becomes narrower as well.

 Because of this, you should only run a chain designed specifically for the number of cogs on your cassette — don’t use a 9-speed chain on a 10-speed drivetrain, or an 11-speed chain on a 12-speed drivetrain.
-Some chains are even directional, and need mounting in a specific orientation – check upon install.
+Some chains are even directional, and need mounting in a specific orientation, so check upon install.

 More expensive chains often have smoother, more durable and corrosion-resistant coatings and save weight with hollow links and pins.
 With that in mind, chains are the first part of a drivetrain to wear out, so it’s often best to invest in a mid-level chain.